 Reed College encourages students to measure academic achievement by self-assessment of their grasp of course material and intellectual growth.
 Students’ work is closely observed and frequently evaluated by faculty instructors.
 Students receive frequent written and oral comments on their work.

 Student progress in all courses is reviewed six times each year: at the fourth and eighth weeks and at the end of each semester.
 In addition to the course grade, faculty members submit comments giving their assessment of the student’s difficulties when a student’s work is incomplete or below the expected standard.
-At the end of each semester, the progress of first-year students and sophomores is reviewed by the Administration Committee of the faculty, and that of upper-division students by the divisions in which they are majoring.
+At the end of each semester, the progress of first- and second-year students is reviewed by the Administration Committee of the faculty, and that of upper-division students by the divisions in which they are majoring.
 Faculty comments are considered along with the grade record in deciding whether an academic action should be taken.

 Each student has a faculty adviser who offers guidance and counseling on program, performance, and career goals.
 An adviser is assigned initially according to the student’s interests and may be changed at the request of the student through the registrar’s office.

 All students should confer with their advisers at least three times during the year: at the beginning of the year to review their planned course of study, at the beginning of the second semester for an overall review of progress, and in the spring at the time of registration for course selection and program planning for the following year.
 Additionally, every new student should confer with the adviser following the first progress review in the fall.
-Every student in academic difficulty should confer with his or her adviser and with the instructor in each course where performance has been unsatisfactory.
+Every student in academic difficulty should confer with their adviser and with the instructor in each course where performance has been unsatisfactory.

 Performing Arts Resource Center

-The Performing Arts building includes a shared library and computing facility known as PARC (performing arts resource center).
+The Performing Arts Building includes a shared library and computing facility known as the PARC (performing arts resource center).
 This facility includes sound recordings, music scores, videos, computers, and other information resources that support studies in the performing arts.
 In addition, a core collection of current performing arts journals and reference materials is available.
 A performing arts librarian, an instructional technologist, and other staff support the use of collections, technology, and services for dance, music, and theatre.

 Students who wish to request exemption from or waiver of an academic policy must submit a petition to the Administration Committee or their division.
 The petition should include the rationale for the exemption or waiver and the support of the student’s adviser and relevant instructors.
-Petitions and instructions for filing them are available in the registrar’s office and online at www.reed.edu/registrar/resources.
+Petitions and the instructions for filing them are available in the registrar’s office and online at reed.edu/registrar/forms.html.